CTSRD-CHERI/cheri-exercises/README.md

 ## Acknowledgements

-The authors gratefully acknowledge John Baldwin, Reuben Broadfoot, Lawrence Esswood, Brett Gutstein, Joe Kiniry, Alex Richardson, Austin Roach, and Daniel Zimmerman for their feedback and support in developing these exercises.
+The authors gratefully acknowledge Reuben Broadfoot, Lawrence Esswood, Brett Gutstein, Joe Kiniry, Alex Richardson, Austin Roach, and Daniel Zimmerman for their feedback and support in developing these exercises.

 *Some portions of this document remain a work-in-progress.
 Feedback and contributions are welcomed.
 Please see our [GitHub